Shivansh1980/chatroom-chrome-extension/README.md

 ## How to use ?
 <img src="screenshots/Extension.png" width="200px" height="400px">
 <p>
-    1. Write username which you have already created on Awesome Chatroom(its another project that I have developed and its also available on github you can check it out) <br>
+    1. Write username which you have already created on Awesome Chatroom(its another project that I have developed and its also available on my github repo you can check it out) <br>
     2. Enter room name to which you want to send messages after connection <br>
     3. Now click on connect button and then open a new webpage say google.com <br>
     4. there you will see an option menu which the extension will provide <br>